 Such superficial violence isn’t realistic, and it’s certainly not revisionism.
 It’s in fact exactly what you say you want, when you say super-heroes should be fun and entertain.
 That’s what this reconstructionist violence exists to do.
 It certainly doesn’t exist to ask questions, or dramatize what would happen if super-heroes were real.
 There are no real psychologies involved, because that would be realistic, and realism was part of that terrible thing called revisionism, which is the enemy to an awful lot of super-hero fans these days.

-This is a tension within reconstructionism that goes back at least to Kingdom Come.
+.
 That work embraced the then-new reconstructionist mode, but it was filled with copious amounts of devastating — and beautifully rendered — violence.
 The primary function of which was simply to say super-heroes shouldn’t do this, all the while entertaining us with what we’re being told is wrong to include in super-hero stories.
 (And you’ll note that the much less violent sequel, The Kingdom, didn’t do nearly so well.)

 Yet it’s somehow become part of the current reconstructionist narrative that revisionism and darkness and realism are barbarians at the gates and still a very real threat to our escapist pleasures.
 In this way, reconstructionism has descended into a sort of perpetual revolution, ever guarding against some capitalist threat that was all but banished now 15 years before.
 And so I hear these complaints, as if super-heroes have been oh so very dark and so terribly, terribly serious lo these last two decades.

 In fact, what’s far more dominant than any attempt to use super-heroes to say anything, or to live in a realistic world with realistic psyches, is the idea that it’s not simply realism that’s the enemy.
 It’s the basic rudiments of logic and story.